January 5, 2020

 Sitting in a restaurant across from a dear friend who surprised me with his political perspective, I blurted, “Are you kidding me?”
-In hindsight, that wasn’t a question; it was a war cry to the person on the receiving end.
+In hindsight, that wasn’t a question; it was a war cry to my friend.
 Luckily, our relationship weathered my smugness.
-From our subsequent discussion, I was reminded that people always have reasons for their decisions, and if we want to come together, we need to find ways to explore, and more importantly, respect each other’s reasoning.
+From our subsequent discussion, I remembered that people always have reasons for their decisions.
+If we want to come together, we need to find ways to explore, and more importantly, respect each other’s reasoning.

 Expansive questions express openness and a sense of curiosity that can create a surprisingly meaningful connection between two people, even when they have just met.

 “Will you help me understand how you arrived at your understanding of that?
 Please tell me more.”
 Both are generous questions hidden within statements.
 They express a deep desire to understand someone and the topic they’re discussing more fully.
 Expansive questions can also reflect kindness and genuine concern.
 “How can I help?”
 “Are you being honest with me when you say you’re fine?”

 When we engage in expansive questioning, that’s when a question becomes more than just a question.
 It becomes a tie that can draw us closer together.
 It tells someone we want to learn, understand, and grow from our interaction with them.
 And isn’t that what we all want more than almost anything?
 To be valued, heard, and deeply seen.

 As a therapist, learning to ask questions that reflect my sincere curiosity isn’t a given.
 Just like anyone, I can fall into old patterns that tend to elicit responses that are as incomplete as my questions.